AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 What ranks in Google Images vs what gets cited by AI

-This is the comparison that matters.
-I've watched the same image rank well in Google Images and never get cited by ChatGPT, and the reverse.
+This is the comparison that trips people up.
+We've watched the same image rank beautifully in Google Images and never once get cited by ChatGPT, and we've watched the reverse.
+The signals overlap, but they're weighted differently.

 Google Images still rewards: